sophgo/tdl_sdk/doc/0-introduction.md

 # Introduction

 This is the Cvitek AI SDK.
 It can be used together with Cvitek produced cvimodels.
-The SDK is composed of three parts: core, evaluation, service.
+The SDK is composed of four parts: core, evaluation, service, app.

 ## Core